Frequently Asked Questions

 First, bring the screenplay up on your screen by clicking on its title.
 You can find the list of all of your uploaded scripts on your Personal Info page or by finding it in the Library.
 Click on the title to bring it up on your screen.

-On the right side of the screen you will see an orange button titled Edit/Update.
-Click on this button.
+On the right side of the screen you will see a blue pencil icon .
+Click on this icon.

-You will immediately be brought to a screen that looks exactly like the upload screen you saw when you first uploaded the script (indeed it is the very same screen).
+You will immediately be brought to a screen that looks exactly like the upload screen from when you uploaded the script (indeed it is the very same screen).
 All of the information about the script, from the title, genre, synopsis, elements and all the other script information will be shown on the screen in the appropriate areas.

-You can use this opportunity to peruse the information shown and make any changes you want anywhere, perrhaps updating the synopsis or the author's notes to indicate what has changed in this new draft.
-To choose the new script file, just scoll down to the Script section of the edit screen and choose the new file that is to replace the old file using the Browse button.
+You can use this opportunity to peruse the information shown and make any changes you want anywhere, perhaps updating the synopsis or the author's notes to indicate what has changed in this new draft.
+To choose the new script file, just scoll down to the Script section of the edit screen and choose the new file that is to replace the old file using the Choose File button.

-Finally, click on the Upload button at the bottom of the screen and the new document file will be uploaded and used in place of the previous version of your script.
+Finally, click on the Save Changes button at the bottom of the screen and the selected PDF file will be uploaded and used in place of the previous version of your script.

 How we Protect you and your Screenplays